MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/sovereign-landing-zone.md

 #### Microsoft Cloud for Sovereignty Policy Baseline

-The SLZ Preview comes with the Sovereignty Policy Baseline built-in and enables other policy sets to be deployed within the SLZ.
-This enables customers to add additional policies to be layered on top of SLZ, for example ALZ Policies and policy sets that address control frameworks such as NIST 800-171 rev2 and Microsoft Cloud Security Benchmark.
+The Sovereign Landing Zone (Preview) comes with the Sovereignty Policy Baseline built-in and enables other policy sets to be deployed within the Sovereign Landing Zone (Preview).
+This enables customers to add additional policies to be layered on top of a Sovereign Landing Zone (Preview), for example ALZ Policies and policy sets that address control frameworks such as NIST 800-171 rev2 and Microsoft Cloud Security Benchmark.
 The Sovereignty Policy Baseline consists of policies to enforce the use of confidential computing resources when workloads are deployed into the confidential management groups.
-These policies create a platform where workloads are protected at rest, in transit, and while in use, removing
-Microsoft from the trust chain.
+These policies create a platform where workloads are protected at rest, in transit, and while in use, removing Microsoft from the trust chain.
 Location policies are also deployed by default to provide cloud admin control over where Azure resources can be deployed.
 Key management is controlled by a FIPS 140-2 Level 3 validated HSM and enforced by policy.
-The policies and opinions that the SLZ Preview layers on top of the Azure Landing Zone creates a platform that is biased towards increased security and confidentiality by default.
+The policies and opinions that the Sovereign Landing Zone (Preview) layers on top of the Azure Landing Zone creates a platform that is biased towards increased security and confidentiality by default.

-For more information on the Sovereignty Policy Baseline initiative, review the documentation [Microsoft Cloud for Sovereignty policy portfolio \| Microsoft Learn](https://review.learn.microsoft.com/en-us/industry/sovereignty/policy-portfolio-baseline?branch=pr-en-us-950)
+For more information on the Sovereignty Policy Baseline initiative, review the documentation [Microsoft Cloud for Sovereignty policy portfolio \| Microsoft Learn](https://learn.microsoft.com/en-us/industry/sovereignty/policy-portfolio-baseline)

 ### Network topology and connectivity